 Solaris Volume Manager for Sun Cluster multi-owner disksets are not supported.

 Do not use the Domino mode or Adaptive Copy mode in EMC SRDF.
 See Using Storage-Based Data Replication Within a Campus Cluster for more information.

 As with all campus clusters, those clusters that use storage-based data replication generally do not need intervention when they experience a single failure.
-However, if you are using manual failover and you lose the room that holds your primary storage device (as shown in Figure 1), problems arise in a two–node cluster.
+However, if you are using manual failover and you lose the room that holds your primary storage device (as shown in Two-Room Configuration With Storage-Based Data Replication), problems arise in a two–node cluster.
 The remaining node cannot reserve the quorum device and cannot boot as a cluster member.
 In this situation, your cluster requires the following manual intervention:

 Your Oracle service provider must reconfigure the remaining node to boot as a cluster member.

 You or your Oracle service provider must configure an unreplicated volume of your secondary storage device as a quorum device.